ray-project/deltacat/README.md

 The [Schema](deltacat/docs/schema/README.md) documentation provides a more comprehensive overview of DeltaCAT's schema management APIs, supported data types, file formats, and data consistency guarantees.

-### Examples

-The [DeltaCAT Examples](deltacat/examples/) show how to build more advanced application like external data source indexers and custom dataset compactors.
-They also demonstrate some experimental Apache Iceberg and Beam integrations.

 ### DeltaCAT URLs and Filesystem APIs
 The [DeltaCAT API Tests](deltacat/tests/test_deltacat_api.py) provide examples of how to efficiently explore, clone, and manipulate DeltaCAT catalogs by using DeltaCAT URLs together with filesystem-like list/copy/get/put APIs.

 ### DeltaCAT Catalog APIs
 The [Default Catalog Tests](deltacat/tests/catalog/test_default_catalog_impl.py) provide more exhaustive examples of DeltaCAT **Catalog** API behavior.

+### Examples

+The [DeltaCAT Examples](deltacat/examples/) show how to build more advanced applications like external data source indexers and custom dataset compactors.
+They also demonstrate some experimental features like Apache Iceberg and Apache Beam integrations.